 The person in charge of our property/evidence storage unit is Ann-Marie Lelek.
 Ann-Marie started as in intern in 2001 and was permanently hired by the Sheriff’s Office in 2002.
 Ann-Marie is in charge of receiving the property and evidence; maintaining the files and records regarding the storage, movement and disposition of property in her custody; releasing evidence to the courts for trials; testifying in court as to the chain of custody of evidence; releasing property to its rightful owner; making sure property is properly destroyed when the disposition requires; arranging for the sale of unclaimed property to the public through an authorized auction house and the safe handling and destruction of bio-hazard materials.

 If you need to claim property that has been taken as evidence and there has been a final disposition in the court case or you want to claim found property in our custody, please call 415-473-6820 and make an appointment with Ann-Marie.
 Please do not just stop by.
 Making an appointment assures that someone will be here to assist you.

-C.O.P.E. stands for Coordination of Probation Enforcement.
-The main focus of the unit is to monitor high risk narcotic violators who have been placed on probation rather than serving time in custody.
+The main focus of the C.O.P.E. unit is to monitor high risk narcotic violators who have been placed on probation rather than serving time in custody.
 The goal of the C.O.P.E. unit is to ensure that those individuals who have been granted the privilege of probation are leading law abiding lives rather than reverting back to their criminal ways.
 The unit carries out its goal by conducting unannounced probation searches on those probationers who have waived their 4th amendment right to search and seizure.
-The unit also conducts investigations into street level narcotics dealers and assists the Major Crime Task Force with their narcotic investigations.
+The unit also conducts investigations into street level narcotics dealers and assists the Specialized Investigative Unit with their narcotic investigations.